-Information provided on the Northwestern Law website should be both current and accurate.
+Information provided on the Northwestern Pritzker School of Law website should be both current and accurate.
 Creating and maintaining a successful web presence takes dedication, attention to detail, and a well-defined maintenance plan.

 Each department at the Law School must designate both a content editor and a content lead.
 The content editor will be trained on the web content management system in order to post updates.
 The content owner/lead is the subject matter expert in the department who helps generate the content and provides oversight to the content editor.
 Content editors and owners will work with the web team on a regular basis to ensure compliance with web standards and best practices.